au5ton/tomato/README.md

 - Images are saved to the local directory

 ## Naming
 The name is a [Cowboy Bebop reference](http://cowboybebop.wikia.com/wiki/Edward).
+The intention is for this project to not show up on search engines relating to the ᴀʀᴄᴀᴅᴇ.
+That [weird unicode](http://qaz.wtf/u/convert.cgi) text is part of that effort too.